factorialmap/gemini_snippets/README.md

 # CodeSnippets

-This repository contains a collection of reusable code snippets desinged to help developers speed up their workflow and share best practices.
+This repository contains a collection of reusable code snippets using Google DeepMind Gemini Models.

 ## Project Structure